Table of Contents

 At Sinai, the Sabbath commandment in Exodus 20:8-11 states: “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it.”
 Here, God was reminding them of the Sabbath they were given back at the time of Adam and Eve.

 And Jesus declared Himself Lord of the Sabbath (Matthew 12:8).
 And it was His custom to worship on the Sabbath (Luke 4:16).
-He also stated, “Do not think that I came to destroy the Law or the Prophets.
+Some claim that Jesus abolished the law that included the Sabbath, but He affirmed, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18).

-Christ expected His followers to be still keeping the Sabbath 40 years after His resurrection when Jerusalem was destroyed at 70 AD.
-He said, “pray ye that your flight be not in the winter, neither on the sabbath day” (Matthew 24:20).
+In fact, Christ expected His followers to be still keeping the Sabbath 40 years after His resurrection when Jerusalem was destroyed at 70 AD.
+For He instructed His followers, “pray ye that your flight be not in the winter, neither on the sabbath day” (Matthew 24:20).

 Christ’s disciples kept the Sabbath after the Crucifixion and taught the converted Gentiles to keep it as well (Luke 23:56; Acts 13:14, 42-44; 16:13; 18:4).
 There is no suggestion anywhere in the Scriptures that Jesus, His Father, or the apostles ever—at any time changed the holy seventh day Sabbath to any other day.